-So hopefully you saw my post yesterday about my new awesome Moen Faucet.
-In case you missed it, you can find it here.
+So hopefully you saw my post about my new awesome Moen Faucet.
 This is sort of a 2 step project.
-The first part (yesterday) was getting the faucet into the sink basin.
+The first part was getting the faucet into the sink basin.
 The second part is getting the new sink basin in.
 That proved to be harder than expected.

 First, We had to pop out the old ugly sink.

 This was the part that sucked the most.
 You are underneath the sink unscrewing clips that hold the sink in (this is not comfortable for any human being.
 Bring a pillow for your back!).
 You also have to disconnect the pipes.
 We had a 2 drain system (one being a garbage disposal).

 We untwisted the garbage disposal first and then disconnected the second drain & the water lines from the faucet (all power and water was off for this one!).
 Once we were totally disconnected, we removed the sink.
 It came up easier than I thought.
 My husband kind of bumped it up from down below and with a nice big pull the hideous sink was history!

 We were replacing it with an awesome white sink basin that I found sitting on a shelf at my Habitat for Restore Store.
 It had been a display at Lowes previously and I got it for a steal!

 To set the sink in place, we used a bead of construction adhesive along the lip of the sink that would fit against the countertops.
 We placed the sink in exactly where we wanted it and waited a few hours for it to dry and hold.
 We also took that time to connect the water hoses from the faucet underneath the sink.

 After that was over, we began our joyful experience with plumbing (insert sarcasm here).
 We were going from a 2 drain set up that looked like this: